Hemashankar19/Hemashankar19/README.md

 security,  and systems-level programming.
 My work sits at the intersection of breaking systems to understand them and building tools that make them harder to break.

 -  Pursuing a **B.Tech in Computer Science and Engineering (Cyber Security)** at Amrita Vishwa Vidyapeetham, Coimbatore
--  Research focus on **Active Directory attack paths and detection engineering** — most recently, I reproduced the "BadSuccessor" delegated Managed Service Account privilege-escalation vulnerability in an isolated lab environment and authored the corresponding Sigma detection rules, since no mainstream EDR/SIEM covers it
+-  Research focus on **Active Directory attack paths and detection engineering**  most recently, I reproduced the "BadSuccessor" delegated Managed Service Account privilege-escalation vulnerability in an isolated lab environment and authored the corresponding Sigma detection rules, since no mainstream EDR/SIEM covers it
 -  Equally engaged in **systems programming**, having built a compiler in C that emits native x86-64 assembly through a custom 7-stage pipeline, including a register allocator and dedicated optimization passes
--  Exploring **applied AI**, particularly multi-agent pipelines for automating regulatory and compliance analysis
+-  Exploring **applied AI**, particularly multi agent pipelines for automating regulatory and compliance analysis
 -  Currently working toward the **HTB Certified Penetration Testing Specialist (CPTS)** certification
 -  1st Place, ANVIL Hackathon (Scaler School of Technology)
 -  **hemashankar1912@gmail.com**